 5) Finally, create the goals that only large companies together can solve – for instance, it’d be a great world if I could specify a time each day that all my devices and methods of communication would stop attempting to interrupt me (and I mean my phones, email, and IM at least) for say, 30 minutes by default (and I’d use this much more frequently if it was as simple and reliable as turning on or off a radio).
 For me personally, I get my best work done in the morning, so I’d want to be able to come into work, check the messages to be sure there are no immediate fires to deal with, then work uninterrupted until around lunchtime…after which I could come back and respond to the emails and phone calls as needed.
 Perhaps even define a standard that cell phone companies and software vendors could adhere to if they so choose.

-Here at Sperry Software, we’re always interested in how you deal with what could only be described as “too many emails”.
+Here at Sperry Software, we’re always interested in how you deal with what could only be described as “too many emails” or dealing with email overload.
 Let me know how you handle it.
 Email me at president (at) SperrySoftware.com – we’ll report back after we’ve heard from a few folks and let you know how others are dealing with the problem.

 In the meantime, back to work for me!